dojo/docs/dijit/themes.rst

 The Cut icon starts 54 px from the right edge, and measures 18px by 18px.
 108 equals 6 * 18, so it's the 4th image from the left in the sprite.

-You can define your own icson by setting up CSS selectors using code similar to above, and wiring up the iconClass.
+You can define your own icons by setting up CSS selectors using code similar to above, and wiring up the iconClass.

 Icon Variation By State